Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 (3) The nurse maintains documentation satisfactory to the board of meeting the requirements set forth in paragraphs (D)(1) and (D)(2) of this rule;

-(4) When the nursing care to be provided is in accordance with division (F)(3) of section 4723.01 of the Revised Code, the nurse has a specific current valid order or direction from an individual who is authorized to practice in this state and is acting within the course of the individual’s professional practice; and
+(4) When the nursing care is to be provided according to division (F)(3) of section 4723.01 of the Revised Code, the nurse has a specific current valid order or direction from an individual who is authorized to practice in this state and is acting within the course of the individual's professional practice; and

-(5) The nursing care does not involve a function or procedure which is prohibited by any other law or rule.
+(5) The nursing care does not involve a function or procedure that is prohibited by any other law or rule.

 (E) A licensed practical nurse shall, in a timely manner:

-(1) Implement any order or direction for a client unless the licensed practical nurse believes or should have reason to believe the order or direction is:
+(1) Implement any order or direction for a patient unless the licensed practical nurse believes or should have reason to believe the order or direction is:

 (a) Inaccurate;